Mechanisms of Symbol Processing for In-Context Learning in Transformer Networks: Paper Synopsis: How can Transformers Perform Complex Symbol Processing?

-What is meant here by a \textit{production system} is a type of symbolic computational architecture briefly summarized in (\ref{ex:PS}) \cite{jones2003production}.
-Production systems include Emil Post's rewrite-rule systems \cite{post1943formal} and the string-rewriting systems at the foundation of the theory of formal grammars \shortcite{book1993string}, all key to the classic theory of (symbolic) computation \shortcite{hopcroft2000introduction}.
-Early, special-purpose neural models --- very different from the transformer --- were developed in the late 1980s for implementing production systems \cite{dolan1989tensor,touretzky1988distributed}.
+For our algorithmic level, we develop two symbolic languages for transformer computation.
+The higher-level programming language, the \textit{Production-System Language} (\textit{PSL}), borrows the notion of production system architecture from classic symbolic computation theory, briefly summarized in (\ref{ex:PS}) \cite{jones2003production}.
+Production systems include Emil Post's rewrite-rule systems \cite{post1943formal} and the string-rewriting systems at the foundation of the theory of formal grammars \cite{book1993string}, all key to the classic theory of (symbolic) computation \cite{hopcroft2000introduction}.
+Early, special-purpose neural models --- very different from the transformer --- were developed in the late 1980s for implementing production systems \cite{touretzky1988distributed,dolan1989tensor}.